What Is Headless Mode In RC Quadcopters?

 In normal mode, also referred to as “manual mode” or “angle mode”, the orientation of the quadcopter is crucial for controlling its movement accurately.
 Pushing the control stick forward will make the drone fly in the direction it’s facing, and pulling back on the stick will make it fly in the opposite direction.
 This requires constant adjustments from the pilot, as the quadcopter’s orientation changes during flight.

-See also What Are The Legal Requirements For Registering And Operating RC Aircraft?
+See also What Is The Best Way To Transport And Store RC Aircraft?

 On the other hand, headless mode disregards the orientation of the quadcopter and simplifies the control inputs.
 Regardless of its position, pushing the control stick forward will always make the drone fly away from the pilot, and pulling back on the stick will always make it fly toward the pilot.
 This can be particularly advantageous when doing maneuvers that require precise control or when flying in tight spaces where orientation changes can be disorienting.